re-mote-sensing/re-mote/Documentation/Water_Sensor/Upload_firmware.md

 ---

-Connect the arduino to the computer by USB cable or FTDI cable.
+Connect the Arduino to the computer by USB cable or FTDI cable.

 Open `Node_Code.ino` in Arduino App.